Amer-bit/reading-notes/Classes/class04.md

 ## On larger websites it's a good idea to organize your code by placing the pages for each different section of the site into a new folder.
 Folders on a website are sometimes referred to as directories

-**NOTE: Refer to the Image on page 82** in this page u will see the directory strucutre The top-level folder is known as the root folder.
+**NOTE: Refer to the Image on page 82** in this page you will see the directory strucutre The top-level folder is known as the root folder.
 (In this example, the root folder is called examplearts.)
 The root folder contains all of the other files and folders for a website.
 Each section of the site is placed in a separate folder; this helps organize the files.

 **Benifits of using relaive URL in your project**